 p are the factors of the trailing coefficient a0.

 To summarize, the rational root theorem gives you the list of all possible rational zeros.
 A further rational root test allows you to determine all actual rational zeros.
 However, finding all roots of your polynomial may require additional work: remember that it may have irrational or even complex zeros as well!

 You can do it using the rational zero theorem which we described above:

 List all factors of the constant term.
-You can use our factor calculator.
+You can use Omni's factor calculator.

 List all factors of the leading coefficient.